 Should you run into any problems that you cannot resolve, the Bosch Parade team will of course assist you.
 Communicate about this in time.

 GREY PAGE

-WELCOME to all the unforeseen things that we don't yet know!
+WELCOME to all the unforeseen things that we don't yet know !

 there are always going to be things that we run into at Bosch Parade, but.

-You?
+Who is poing to solve them?